Shipboard Organization and Ranks On Merchant Navy Ships

 Importance Of Shipboard Organization.

 The shipboard organization is key to a smooth and successful voyage.
 A well-organized ship is a safe ship.
-Every crew member needs to, be aware of their specific duties and tasks in order to keep the vessel running efficiently.
+Every crew member needs to, be aware of their specific duties and tasks to keep the vessel running efficiently.

 Crew members who are familiar with their surroundings and their responsibilities are less likely to make mistakes.
 In a crisis, a well-organized ship can respond more quickly and effectively.

 The crew is the most important part of the organization process.
-They need to be organized in order to maintain the ship’s equipment and keep track of their duties.
+They need to be organized to maintain the ship’s equipment and keep track of their duties.
 IMO Resolution A.1047 (27), Principles of minimum safe manning adopted in 2011 addresses crew requirements needed to ensure that a ship is sufficiently, effectively, and efficiently manned to ensure the safety and security of the ship.

 For shipboard organization, there are three main areas that need to be considered: the crew, the cargo, and the ship itself.
 Each of these areas requires a different level of organization in order to keep everything running smoothly.